Introduction

 5) When Tom reads the book, we are able to read some of the passages which sound like the Conquistador story.

-6) The book at the museum explains the Mayan creation myth.
-The First Father is the first human who sacrificed himself to make the world, which is what the Mayan priest says to Tomas at the pyramid.
+6) The book at the museum explains the Maya creation myth.
+The First Father is the first human who sacrificed himself to make the world, which is what the Maya priest says to Tomas at the pyramid.
 Izzi also mentions the tree of life bursting out of First Father’s stomach.
 His body became the tree’s root, which is what happened to Tomas after drinking the sap of the tree.

 This all looks reasonable and all the reviews I’ve read do not contest this possibility.